basho/riak_ensemble/doc/Readme.md

 ## Cluster activation

 A cluster is activated by calling the manager's enable function (1), which makes the local manager set the enabled flag and add the root ensemble with a single peer running on the local node to its cluster state record (2) (3).
-When it checks its state for changes, it will notice the new root peer and start it (4).
+When the manager checks its state for changes, it will notice the new root peer and start it (4).

 1. [riak_ensemble_manager:enable/0][]
 2. The `enable` clause of [riak_ensemble_manager:handle_call/3][]